SerGG18/Data_Analytics_Projects/README.md

 # Data_Analytics_Projects
-Step by a step analysis  from Kaggle, University tasks or others repositories will be uploaded.
+Step by a step analysis  from Kaggle, university tasks and others repositories will be uploaded.